swaroopNKS/productRecomendationChatbot/README.md

 --------------------------------------------------------------------------------------------------------------------
                                                 Insallation
 --------------------------------------------------------------------------------------------------------------------
-1.Open the .ipynb file in the Colab.
+1.Open the .ipynb file in the Colab. <br>
-2.Get your API Token and Environment from the Pinecone.
+2.Get your API Token and Environment from the Pinecone.<br>
 3.Get the Access token from the Huggingface.
 And the request the model "meta-llama/Llama-2-7b-chat-hf" from meta.
-As it is private repository.
+As it is private repository.<br>
-4.Once meta approves the access then download the model or directly access the model from the Huggingface once the approve was given.
+4.Once meta approves the access then download the model or directly access the model from the Huggingface once the approve was given.<br>
-5.Replace the api keys and tokens and run the cells.
+5.Replace the api keys and tokens and run the cells.<br>